Fast Large Language Model Collaborative Decoding via Speculation: Experiments

 \subsection{Experimental Setups}

-\textbf{Datasets and evaluation.} We test SE across multiple tasks including code generation, mathematical reasoning, multi-task understanding, and text summarization on HumanEval \cite{chen2021codex}, GSM8K \cite{cobbe2021gsm8k}, MMLU \cite{hendryckstest2021} and CNNDM \cite{cnndm}, respectively.
-We measure each method's speed by the average tokens generated per second and compute the speedup ratio relative to the standard ensemble.
+\textbf{Datasets and evaluation.} We test CoS across multiple tasks including code generation, mathematical reasoning, multi-task understanding, and text summarization on HumanEval \cite{chen2021codex}, GSM8K \cite{cobbe2021gsm8k}, MMLU \cite{hendryckstest2021}, and CNNDM \cite{cnndm}, respectively.
+We measure each method's speed by the average tokens generated per second and compute the speedup ratio relative to the standard collaborative decoding.
+All experiments are conducted on RTX 3090, except for evaluations involving the Llama-Vicuna model pair, which use the A6000 GPU.
+Additionally, we also test on the Ascend 910B3 NPU; the corresponding results are shown in \cref{tab:raw_speed_npu} and \cref{tab:speedup_npu}.

-\textbf{Ensemble functions and methods.} We experiment with two ensemble functions: weighted ensemble (WE) at the distribution level (\cref{eqn:weighted}) and contrastive decoding (CD) at the logits level (\cref{eqn:contrastive}).
+\textbf{Combination functions and methods.} We experiment with two combination functions: weighted ensemble (WE) at the distribution level (\cref{eqn:weighted}) and contrastive decoding (CD) at the logits level (\cref{eqn:contrastive}).
 For WE, in the two-model case, we set \(\lambda = 0.5\) and temperature $T=1$; in the three-model case, each model's coefficient was set to \(1/3\).
 For CD, we set \(\mu = 0.1\), which is the most common setting, and set $T$ to both 0 and 1.
 WE with $T=0$ is not tested due to its uncommon use, as it leads to a one-hot distribution, reducing information.
-Among two ensemble functions, three methods are compared: (1) the standard ensemble (\textbf{WE}, \textbf{CD}); (2) an accelerated version with speculative decoding (SD), using the smallest model as the proposal and the ensemble model as the target (\textbf{WE-SD}, \textbf{CD-SD}); and (3) Speculative Ensemble (\textbf{WE-SE}, \textbf{CD-SE}).
+Among two combination functions, four methods are compared: (1) the standard collaborative decoding (\textbf{WE}, \textbf{CD}); (1) parallel collaborative decoding (\textbf{WE-P}, \textbf{CD-P}); (2) an accelerated version with speculative decoding (SD), using the smallest model as the proposal and the combined distribution as the target (\textbf{WE-SD}, \textbf{CD-SD}); and (3) CoS (\textbf{WE-CoS}, \textbf{CD-CoS}).
+Since SCD is equivalent to Naive-CoS, its results are included in our ablation on alternative proposal frameworks (\cref{apd:ablation_on_apf}).